Dr. Ronen OB/GYN

 A hysterectomy is a procedure that removes your uterus, or womb.
 It’s recommended when you have a serious condition or disease of this organ.

-Dr. Ronen may recommend your entire uterus be removed and, in some cases, your ovaries and fallopian tubes, as well.
+Our doctors may recommend your entire uterus be removed and, in some cases, your ovaries and fallopian tubes, as well.
 Some women may need their cervix removed, especially in cases of uterine cancer.